cloudian/cloudian-s3-operator/DEV.md

 # Development environment

-## Docker
-We're using docker to provide a consistent development environment.

-It is assumed you have docker and docker-compose installed on your development machine and that your user has access to the docker socket (eg "docker ps" works).

-The scripts/devenv.sh starts the development docker containers (if not already started) and puts you in a bash shell inside the development container.
-This container has the tools required to develop and test the provisioner pre-installed:
-- go1.14
-- go tools (eg formatter, linter, debugger)
-- kubectl
-- KinD (kubernetes in docker)
-- shellcheck (linter for shell scripts)

-A kind cluster is started inside the dev container.

 ## VSCode

-If you use VSCode as your editor, life is even nicer!
+We provide a devcontainer for developing this operator inside vscode.
 Install the [Microsoft remote containers extension](https://marketplace.visualstudio.com/items?itemName=ms-VSCode-remote.remote-containers) and when you open the workspace a popup will appear prompting you to reopen in the dev container.
 Choosing this will start a dev container and:
 - install relevant extensions (go, kubernetes, shellcheck, gitlens)
 - install a KinD k8s cluster
 - configure a launch.json for debugging

 The VSCode terminal will be a shell running inside the dev container, so scripts defined in the following section will run fine.
 Note the first time you load the dev container can take a while, and there’s no output to show it’s making progress!
 Be patient - subsequent starts will be much faster.
-Once started, if you want a shell outside of VSCode you can use `scripts/devcontainer.sh` to start a shell in the same container the VSCode is running in.

 To test a deployment under the debugger, hit F5 to start the provisioner under the debugger (setting any breakpoints you’d like to trap).
 Then run `up.sh --nop` to provision the photo gallery app.
 The `--nop` option prevents `up.sh` from starting its own provisioner.